kavitha-analytics/power-bi-data-cleaning-challenge-2/README.md

 ![Power Query](power-query.png)

-**Techniques Applied**
+## 📚 How to Recreate This Transformation

+1. Download the Excel file.
+2. Open Power BI Desktop.
+3. Click **Get Data → Excel Workbook**.
+4. Select the dataset and click **Transform Data**.
+5. In Power Query:
-- Merge Columns
+   - Merge required columns.
-- Transpose Table
+   - Transpose the table.
-- Fill Down
+   - Use **Fill Down** to populate missing values.
-- Remove Unnecessary Columns
+   - Remove unnecessary columns.
-- Promote Headers
+   - Promote the first row as headers.
-- Unpivot Columns
+   - Unpivot columns to normalize the data.
-- Split Columns by Delimiter
+   - Split columns using the appropriate delimiter.
-- Rename Columns
+   - Rename columns for clarity.
-- Change Data Types
+   - Verify and update data types.
+6. Review the transformed dataset.
+7. Click **Close & Apply**.
+8. Save the file using "Save As"

+### Result
+A clean, structured, and analysis-ready dataset suitable for reporting and dashboard creation.

 These transformations converted the dataset into a structured format suitable for analysis.